JayaKushal24/RTL_Single-Cycle-MIPS32-Processor/README.md

 > Through this project, I successfully developed a working MIPS32 processor capable of executing a variety of basic R-type and I-type instructions.
 > This hands-on experience significantly enhanced my practical knowledge of computer architecture, RTL design, and the functional flow of instruction execution in a CPU.

+## 🔧Extension of Existing Architecture for Jump Instruction Support

+To extend the processor's instruction set, the architecture was modified to implement support for the **jump (j)** instruction.

+### 🗂 Location of Modified Design

+The updated architecture and Verilog source code with jump instruction support can be found in the following folder:
+`/my_modified_architecture`

+### ✅ Results

+These modifications enabled successful execution of programs containing jump (`j`) instructions, verified by correct operation and waveform validation.

 ## 🧱 Architecture